Rajvi-P/phylogenetics-final/notebook-log.md

 trimal -in pestis-pMT1-all-clustalw.fasta -out pestis-pMT1-all-clustalw-trimal.fasta

-**Step 5: Distance-based tree and parsimony-based tree using the ape and phangorn R packages**
+## Subsection Heading Step 5: Distance-based tree and parsimony-based tree using the ape and phangorn R packages

-Completed- Parsimony Tree per each Clustalw and Mafft Alignment with selecting NZ_LBFJ01000024.1 as root.
+**Completed- Parsimony Tree per each Clustalw and Mafft Alignment with selecting NZ_LBFJ01000024.1 as root**

 Description: The ape and phangorn R packages will create distance-based trees and parsimony-based trees.